CadQuery/cadquery/doc/free-func.rst

         b_top_hole, # top with a hole
     )

-If the base shape is more complicate, it is possible to use local sewing that takes into account on indicated elements of the context shape.
+If the base shape is more complicated, it is possible to use local sewing that takes into account on indicated elements of the context shape.
 This, however, necessitates a two step approach - first a shell needs to be explicitly sewn and only then the final solid can be constructed.